Run Cloud Dataprep jobs to BigQuery

 In this task, you will connect Cloud Dataprep to your BigQuery data source.
 On the Cloud Dataprep page:

-Click Create a new flow in the left corner.
+Click Create a flow in the right corner.

 Rename the Untitled Flow and specify these details: